nye-duo/Duo-DSpace/UPGRADE.md

 unless the StudentWeb user is an administrator account.

+## Checking for items with multiple ORIGINAL files

+To check for items which have multiple files in ORIGINAL, which may require some manual intervention for resolution of policy issues, run the following command

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.MultiFileAnalyser -e [admin account email] -o [path for output file]

 ## Policy Migration

 After the new code has been deployed, the following script must be run once, to migrate all the old bundles to the new